 - Should the definition of well-educated evolve?
 It used to be that being well-educated meant being familiar with The Scarlet Letter and other texts in the traditional literary canon.
 Should there be a new definition now?

 Talking like this can cause some upset.
 I once posted a blog on a site for an educational organization and asked, “Should we think about dropping The Scarlet Letter and updating our instruction?”
 Let’s just say it didn’t take me long to find out how snarky some people can be.
 One person said she was going to cancel her membership to the organization.
 The organization wasn’t responsible for the post, but she was appalled that they allowed it to be posted even though I only asked if we should consider making a change.
 Don’t touch the literary canon!
-Yes, some are challenging the white-male aspect of the canon, but we are still stuck in an antiquated idea of what reading is and how it should be taught.
+Yes, some are challenging the white-male aspect of the canon, but we aren’t challenging the book-centric nature of the canon, leaving us stuck with an antiquated idea of what reading is and how it should be taught.

 We Must Redefine Reading Instruction

 Overwhelmingly, we teach ink-on-paper reading.
 We obsess over how to get students to read more books.
 We want them to read poetry.
 Those are noble goals but are not sufficient to prepare students for the reading they do today.
 Less than 20% of teens have reported reading books, magazines, or newspapers daily in recent years.
 Does that mean they aren’t reading?
 Nope—they are reading online.
 According to one study, the average 12th grader spends about six hours a day using digital media, with about two hours devoted to each of these: texting, surfing the Internet, and using social media.
+Those numbers were from the before times.
+With access to print now diminished by COVID, reading on devices is the norm.
 Who is teaching students how to read online?